richgel999/ufo_data/README.md

 ## Event 280
 Date: 1/31/1949
+Description: Confidential Army Staff Message: Approx. 30 people sighted UFO’s on Jan.
+30, 1949.
+Estimate at least 100 total sightings.
+Sightings reported from El Paso, Albuquerque, Alamogordo, Roswell, Socorro, and other locations.
+All sightings appear to be of the same object viewed from different angles.
+Will attempt to locate the impact point, if any.
+(Possible search teams in UFOs.)
+Type: ufo sightings
+Reference: [Pea Research](https://www.academia.edu/9813787/GOVERNMENT_INVOLVEMENT_IN_THE_UFO_COVER_UP_CHRONOLOGY_based) (B1-A p53, CRASH)
+Location: NM

+## Event 281
+Date: 1/31/1949
 Description: MEMO, Director of FBI: Flying Saucers have been discussed by the OSI, FBI and the Fourth Army and is “considered TOP SECRET by Intelligence Officers of both the Army and the Air Forces.”
 It was thought that the first UFOs over Sweden were of Russian origin.
 Memo also makes reference to the Eastern Airlines sighting of July 25, 1948.
 Also, on 10 different days, between 12/05/48 and 01/06/49, sightings of UFOs were concentrated over the A.E.C. plant at Los Alamos, N.M.
 (Circulation of this Memo to: El Paso, Little Rock, Dallas, Oklahoma City)
 Type: memo
 Reference: [Pea Research](https://www.academia.edu/9813787/GOVERNMENT_INVOLVEMENT_IN_THE_UFO_COVER_UP_CHRONOLOGY_based) (B1-E p483, B1-G p30)